Reliable Data Transfer (RDT) 2.0

 The receiver-site has a single state, as soon as the packet arrives, the receiver replies with either an ACK or a NAK, depending on whether or not the received packet is corrupted i.e. by using rdt_rcv(rcvpkt) && corrupt(rcvpkt) where a packet is received and is found to be in error or rdt_rcv(rcvpkt) && not corrupt(rcvpkt) where a packet received is correct.

 RDT 2.0 may look as if it works but it has some has some flaws.
-It is difficult to understand that the bits to ACK/NAK packets are actually corrupted or not, if the packet is corrupted how protocol will recover from this errors in ACK or NAK packets.
+It is difficult to understand whether the bits to ACK/NAK packets are actually corrupted or not, if the packet is corrupted how protocol will recover from this errors in ACK or NAK packets.
 The difficulty here is that if an ACK or NAK is corrupted, the sender has no way of knowing whether or not the receiver has correctly received the last piece of transmitted data or not.